-Acha attended the Skowhegan School of Painting and Sculpture and holds a BA from Williams College and an MFA in Painting and Printmaking from Yale University School of Art.
-She currently lives and works in Brooklyn, NY and is participating in the Sharpe-Walentas Studio Program Residency.
+Acha attended the Skowhegan School of Painting and Sculpture (2018) and holds a BA from Williams College (2009) and an MFA in Painting and Printmaking from Yale University School of Art (2012).
+She currently lives and works in Brooklyn, NY and is a Critic in Painting and Printmaking at the Yale School of Art.